 In a similar manner, weddings substantiate the boundaries of the family, whose crossing transforms people into spouses and in-laws.
 They also signal, of course, the crossing of the mental partition that separates marriage from singlehood, just like puberty rites110 (or modern equivalents such as obtaining a driver's license or going for the first time to an R-rated film), which dramatize the transition from childhood to adulthood.
 (The fact that we rarely celebrate divorces and usually articulate second weddings considerably less than first ones suggests that entering marriage entails a much greater break in identity than exiting or reentering it.)
 In dramatizing the moments of entering and exiting it, birth and death rituals111 likewise substantiate the experience of life as a discrete block of time (as well as the mental contrast between life and nonlife).
-The need to substantiate the way we segment time into discrete blocks also accounts for the holidays we create to commemorate critical transition points between historical epochs112 as well as for the rituals we design to articulate significant changes in our relative access to one another-greetings, first kisses, farewell parties, bedtime stories.113 Changes of lighting or background music likewise signal transitions among successive segments of theatrical performances, films, 114 rock concerts, and circus shows, whereas ritual switches from sitting to standing help to "punctuate" religious services115 and demarcate featured solos in jazz.
+The need to substantiate the way we segment time into discrete blocks also accounts for the holidays we create to commemorate critical transition points between historical epochs112 as well as for the rituals we design to articulate significant changes in our relative access to one another-greetings, first kisses, farewell parties, hedtime stories.
+113 Changes of lighting or background music likewise signal transitions among successive segments of theatrical performances, films, 114 rock concerts, and circus shows, whereas ritual switches from sitting to tured solos in jazz.

 The ritual of raising the curtain before the beginning of a show and the almost obligatory "once upon a time" or "and they lived happily ever after" that signal crossings of the line separating fairy tales from "real" life similarly serve to substantiate the boundaries of frames.
 So do the ritual glove touch or kickoff that prefaces sports events, the suspension of meter that signals the dissolution of the poetic frame, and the caption "The End" that used to announce the conclusion of films.
-(Within films, conventional cues such as soft focus, overexposure, change from color to black and white, and suspension of background music often signal transitions from characters' here and now into their memories, fantasies, or dreams.)
-Along similar lines, organ preludes are often used to announce a religious frame, "20" "soft" music (and candlelight) a romantic frame, and dance music (and hors d'oeuvres) a party.
+(Within films, conventional cues such as soft suspension of background music often signal transitions from characters' here and now into their memories, fantasies, or dreams.) religious frame, soft" music (and candlelight) a romantic frame, and dance music (and hors d'oeuvres) a party.

 By switching from one language to another or even from standard to colloquial speech, we often articulate transitions from formality to informality or from just talking to quoting.
 121 In a similar manner, speakers often clear their throats to announce the conclusion of their informal introductory remarks (just as chairpersons use gavels to announce the formal parts of meetings), change their tone to signal diversions from the general thrust of their talk to "parenthetical" remarks, and sit down to announce the beginning of the more informal question-and-answer part.
-122 Children likewise use a change of voice to "enter" the make-believe frame 123 and the ritual call "Time" to exit from a game in order to tie a loose shoelace or get a drink, indeed exist but also demarcates their precise "location."
+122 Children likewise use a change of voice to "enter" the make-believe frame 123 and the ritual call "Time" to exit from a game in order to tie a loose shoelace or get indeed exist but also demarcates their precise "location."
 Like weddings, funerals, and bedtime stories, punishment is a ritual that dramatizes the act of crossing some mental partition.
-In substantiating the mental segmentation of human behavior into acceptable and unacceptable, it serves to "locate and publicize" 124 moral edges:
+In substantiating the mental segmentation of human behavior into acceptable and unacceptable, it serves to "locate and publicize" moral edges: